Skip to main content Skip to footer site map

 • To serve as an organ or bone marrow donor

 Under the Connecticut FMLA, a family member includes a spouse, child, or parent.
-Under the PFML Act, the definition of “family member” will expand to also include a parent-in-law, sibling, grandchild, grandparent, or an individual related to the employee by blood or whose close association to the employee is the equivalent of those family relationships.
+Under CT Paid Leave, the definition of “family member” also includes a parent-in-law, sibling, grandchild, grandparent, or an individual related to the employee by blood or whose close association to the employee is the equivalent of those family relationships.

 Is there a Private Plan Exemption?